You can’t underestimate the power of those shiny gold stars!

 - Resolve issues with unhappy customers

-- Promote positive reviews via social media, email marketing, and on your website
+- Promote positive reviews on Google via social media, email marketing, and on your website

 Let’s assume that you have an email list of 100 happy customers and you were using a review engine service like MyReviewDashboard.
-You could spend hours sending each customer an individual email with your new custom domain name (e.g. www.reviewcompanyXYZ.com), or you could leverage the power of Constant Contact’s Email Marketing platform.
+You could spend hours sending each customer an individual email with your new custom domain name (e.g. www.reviewcompanyXYZ.com), or you could leverage the power of Constant Contact’s digital marketing platform.

 Constant Contact would allow you to custom brand your email campaign, personalize each email with a custom greeting, and streamline the content to save you time.

 If you’ve ever looked at a business’s reviews and noticed they were all written around the same date, it might make you a bit suspicious.
 The same holds true for your customers, which is why you never want to ask your entire email list for reviews at once.

 Instead, leverage the power of email list segmentation to break your list into smaller groups of contacts of 10 to 20 customers.
 You can organize your contacts by the products or services they buy, their last purchase date, or their frequency of purchases.
 You might also create a segment of happy brand evangelists who already interact with your social media because you know they’ll be more likely to leave a review for you.
 Once you have your segments defined, you can use the copy below in your review request email campaign:

 I want to thank you for doing business with [Company Name].
 I’m reaching out personally because I want to ask about your experience with our team.

 Were we amazing?
 Just OK?
 Terrible?
 In any case, I’d like to know.

 We always strive to be better, and your feedback will help us accomplish that.
 If you’re willing, it will only take a minute of your time.

 Tying it all together